poulainv/markdown-cv/index.md

 __Freelance__, Paris
 - Freelance fullstack developer

-For several years, I worked as freelance fullstack developer.
+I worked as freelance fullstack developer.
 I developped websites using Python & JS.

 `2013 - 6 months`
 __FastConnect__, Paris
 -  Data Engineer Intern

-Worked Big Data and Cloud projects (SAAS architecture)
+I worked on Big Data and Cloud (AWS) projects

 - • Crawling web to get and store data from different data sources
 - • Using Hadoop to process data with MapReduce on multiple nodes on AWS